Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 Rain gauge data is interpolated onto a regular grid differently by the two gridded products (see **Figure 3**).
 CEH-GEAR uses [Natural Neighbour Interpolation](https://en.wikipedia.org/wiki/Natural-neighbor_interpolation), HadUK-Grid uses [Inverse Distance Weighting](https://en.wikipedia.org/wiki/Inverse_distance_weighting).
 The differences will be subtle, but the choice of spatial interpolation creates uncertainty (see: [DOI:10.5772/65996](https://www.intechopen.com/chapters/52704)).
+Notably, neither of the methods provide an assessment of spatial error that something kriging would provide.
+Further reading about the case for account for spatial errors during interpolation available [here](https://iri.columbia.edu/~rijaf/CDTUserGuide/html/interpolation_methods.html)

 <img src="figures/gridding_example_from_gdal.png" width="300">